maxpoliak/rtems-ec-cli/README.md

 (ubuntu-user)$ ./build.sh -h | or | ./build-docker.sh -h
 Use ./build.sh [OPTIONS...]
-    -a Build all: cross-compiler, RTEMS OS and ile-cli application -c Clear ile-cli application
+    -a Build all: cross-compiler, RTEMS OS and ile-cli application -c Clear all
-    -h Print help
+    -r Delete the application's object files before building it -h Print help
 ```
-or don't set options when using the script to rebuild the ile-cli only
+Build the application only
 ```
 (ubuntu-user)$ ./build.sh
 ```